BrunoBiluca/biluca-knowledge/Inteligência artificial/Certificação - Compass GenAI/Questões - Microsoft OpenAI.md

-# Microsoft OpenAI

 ### Which Microsoft API is used for speech and user intent customization training?

-LUIS
+(Antigamente) LUIS
+Azure AI Language - CLU compreensão de linguagem coloquial

 ### What feature of Microsoft Open AI allows the creation of apps that can recognize form data?

 Form Recognier.
 ### What feature of Microsoft Open AI allows the creation of apps that naturally understand human intentions?

-LUIS
+(Antigamente) LUIS
+Azure AI Language - CLU compreensão de linguagem coloquial

 ### What feature of Microsoft Open AI provides natural language processing APIs for sentiment analysis?

-Text Analytics.
+(Antigamente) Text Analytics.
+Azure AI Language

 ### What is the name of the Microsoft Open AI neural network model?